 When can you leave food in a slow cooker overnight to cook?

-You can put meat in your slow cooker for overnight cooking.
-The most sought after slow-cooker meals that involve meat are pulled pork and beef stew.
-Both of those are excellent (and inexpensive) cuts of meat.
+You can put meat in your slow cooker for overnight cooking on the low setting.
+Popular slow-cooker meals that involve meat are pulled pork and beef stew.
 For the best stew flavor, make sure to sear the meat on all sides.

-And finally—breakfast.
-That would probably be reason number one to have a crock pot on overnight.
-Imagine waking up to a breakfast casserole with pulled pork and biscuits or some Coconut-Cinnamon buns.
-Check out The Today Show’s selection of Slow-Cooker Breakfasts You’ll Dream About All Night.
+And finally—breakfast could be the number one reason to have a crock pot on overnight.
+Imagine waking up to a breakfast casserole with eggs and bacon or sausage.
+Or, what about a yummy slow cooker breakfast baked beans.

 I messed up, what now?